philippd/angular-deferred-bootstrap/README.md

 > Initialize your AngularJS app with constants loaded from the back-end.

 This component provides a global resolve function for your app.
-It works similar to the resolve functions on ngRoute or ui-router: You define what needs to be loaded from the back-end before your application can be started and the async bootstrapper takes care of loading the data and bootstrapping the application.
+It works similar to the resolve functions you may know from ngRoute or ui-router: You define what needs to be loaded from the back-end before your application can be started and the async bootstrapper takes care of loading the data and bootstrapping the application.

 ## Install